jaydamani/ai-job-management/README.md

-# Recruiter Management System
+﻿# Recruiter Management System

 A full-stack recruiter tool where you manage job openings and candidates with AI-powered resume parsing and fit scoring.
-Built as a take-home assignment.

 **Live:** [https://ai-job-management.onrender.com](https://ai-job-management.onrender.com) *(free tier, give it ~30s to wake)*